HackTricks-wiki/hacktricks/generic-methodologies-and-resources/basic-forensic-methodology/pcap-inspection/suricata-and-iptables-cheatsheet.md

 reject tcp any any -> any any (msg: "php-rce"; content: "eval"; nocase; metadata: tag php-rce; sid:101; rev: 1;)

 # Replaces string
-## Content and replace string must have same length
+## Content and replace string must have the same length
 content:"abc"; replace: "def"
 alert tcp any any -> any any (msg: "flag replace"; content: "CTF{a6st"; replace: "CTF{u798"; nocase; sid:100; rev: 1;)
 ## The replace works in both input and output packets